canelmas/let/README.md

 private void getUserLocationAndDoSomething() {
     Toast.makeText(
         SampleActivity.this,
-        "Now that I have the permission, I can get your location!", Toast.LENGTH_SHORT
+        "Now that I have the permission, I'll get your location and do something with it", Toast.LENGTH_SHORT
     ).show();
     ...